 Creative couple Sydelle Willow Smith and Rowan Pybus met at Rocking The Daisies eight years ago.
 They share their union with us.

-People: Sydelle Willow Smith
+Person: Sydelle Willow Smith

 Through a small, solar powered mobile cinema, the Sunshine Cinema team have screened to 5000+ people across Southern Africa, telling grassroots stories and providing wider access to film.